clearlylocal/browser-extension-url-match/README.md

 An array of schemes to allow in the pattern.
 Available schemes are `http`, `https`, `ws`, `wss`, `ftp`, `ftps`, and `file`.

-`data` is not supported, due to very limited implementation and unclear semantics.
+`data` and `urn` are not currently supported, due to limited implementation and unclear semantics.

 **Default:** `['http', 'https', 'file', 'ftp']`